 The program director meets regularly with the fellows to review their academic progress, to suggest strategies to find an academic job and to help with the practical steps involved.
-This involvement has resulted in a high percentage (>90 percent) of fellows successfully pursuing academic careers.
-We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year.
+This involvement has resulted in a high percentage (>90%) of fellows successfully pursuing academic careers.
+We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year are provided.
 Eligibility for the Fellowship includes: 1) completion of a general surgery residency in an approved U.S. or Canadian program and 2) U.S. nationality or permanent residency.
-The deadline for applications is July 1.
-Interviews are conducted during the summer preceding the deadline for the matching program.
+The deadline for applications is mid-August.

 CONTACT AND ADDRESS

 Program Director: Mitchell C. Posner, M.D., Chief, Surgical Oncology